plucid/dBpa-scripts/README.md

 ```

 **FindLongPaths** is a simple utility which I find useful for working with
 extremely long pathnames, as commonly happens with classical CDs.
 It just walks
-the tree from a root directory and shows every path whose length exceeds a limit
+the tree from a root and shows every path whose length exceeds a limit
 (defaulting to 250).
 I use it when dealing with long paths, to know when I
 might need to tweak some track or folder titles to keep path lengths reasonable.

 Note that **RearrangeAudioFiles** has its own ability to warn about long paths.